HumpbackSeahorses/Linguist/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+One sentence only underneath the title. people desiring to communicate with other people who speak different languages -break language barriers
+  -learn new language

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Our app speaks for you, in a language you don't.

 ## Problem ##
   > Describe the problem your product solves.
+  People don't speak the same language and we have the technology to change this.
+This app helps break those language barriers and allow for communication.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Elegant b/c i'ts eloquent.
+You can use our slick ui to efficiently communicate from phone/computer/tablet.
+Anytime.
+Anywhere.

 ## Quote from You ##
   > A quote from a spokesperson in your company.